Our House

 What do codling moth eggs look like?

-Codling moth larvae are the worms of "wormy apples" and they also infest pears and walnuts.
-Larvae hatch from eggs that are laid on branches, leaves and fruit (right).
+Codling moth larvae are the worms of "wormy apples" but they also infest pears and walnuts.
+Larvae hatch from eggs that are laid on branches, leaves and fruit (see photo right).
 Eggs are tiny, flat specks that are very difficult to see.
 When first laid the eggs are clear but become milky white just before hatching into tiny larvae.

 Hatched larvae immediately bore into the fruit.
-See the main Codling Moth page for life history and control information for these important home orchard pests.
+See What are Codling Moths? for life history and control information for these important home orchard pests.

 picture of codling moth eggs on apple